 Although Pacific Electric Railway owner Henry E. Huntington (1850-1927) is the usual namesake of anything “Huntington” in L.A.
-County – see Huntington Drive – this street surely honors his uncle Collis Potter Huntington (1821-1900) as it was named by September 1897 (and possibly years earlier), long before Henry left San Francisco for the Southland.
-In fact Collis was by far the more famous Huntington at this point: he was one of the “Big Four” who built the Central Pacific and Southern Pacific railroads – the other three being Leland Stanford, Mark Hopkins, and Charles Crocker.
-Huntington Street was named at the same time as other San Fernando streets that honor 19th century Angeleno bigwigs: Celis, Coronel, Griffith, Hewitt, Hollister, Lazard, Kalisher, Kewen, Meyer, Mott, O’Melveny, Pico, Wolfskill, Woodworth, and Workman.
-Collis Huntington never lived in Los Angeles, but in March 1897 he had just lost his bid to make Santa Monica the city’s shipping port.
-(The winners were San Pedro and Wilmington.)
-That’s why I suspect this street was named before his defeat.
+County – see Huntington Drive – this 1874 street honors his uncle Collis Potter Huntington (1821-1900), a railroad kingpin who was then at the height of his power.
+(He was one of the “Big Four” industrialists who financed the first transcontinental railroad, the other three being Leland Stanford, Mark Hopkins, and Charles Crocker.)
+Huntington Street is one of many San Fernando byways that honor prominent 19th century Californians: Carlisle, Celis, Coronel, Griffith, Hewitt, Hollister, Lazard, Kalisher, Kittridge, Kewen, Mott, O’Melveny, Pico, Truman, Wolfskill, Woodworth, and Workman are the others.
+Collis Huntington never lived in Los Angeles but he did wage a years-long battle to make Santa Monica the city’s shipping port – mainly to further enrich himself and his company the Southern Pacific Railroad.
+It was a rare loss for the merciless mogul: the San Pedro/Wilmington area was chosen instead.
+See El Sereno’s Collis Avenue for more on the man.

 Find it on the map: